Google may kill Microsoft, but it won't kill real estate

 Wise

 Yesterday morning I received a simple tweet from The Nines Hotel in Portland, Oregon where I invited a local developer through Twitter to come meet me here where I am staying.
-Soon after I received this: the-nines2 This simple tweet:
+Soon after I received this: This simple tweet:

 The return reply I received immediately after my reply back told me there was a real human being behind this brand.